BlackstoneDF/blackstone/README.md

-# Blackstone
+# Blackstone & Shulker

 Blackstone is a programming language designed to help create plots on the MCDiamondFire Minecraft server.
+Shulker is a build tool that allows you to use the Blackstone programming language.

+Shulker also allows you to distribute your code publicly - whether you just want your game to be open-source or you want to make a library others can use.

 ## Community Links